ToyotaInfoTech/RAMN/docs/quickstart.rst

     $ cansniffer -c can0

 The first two bytes of each message represent the status of something on the board.
-Try moving actuators and observe how these values change.
+Try moving controls and observe how these values change.
 The following two bytes represent a message counter, and the last 4 bytes represent a random value.

 Dumping CAN Traffic
 ^^^^^^^^^^^^^^^^^^^

-If you want to see all CAN frames instead of the most recent frame, you can use the candump command.
+If you want to see all CAN frames instead of the most recent frame for each identifier, you can use the candump command.

 .. code-block:: bash